 Trends - The survey data and responses from respondents would indicate the trend to be more cash rent than crop share agreements.
-Land rental rates are expected to decrease due to a decline in commodity prices.
-Three respondents indicated that the landlord was paying a percentage of all herbicides in substitution for no-till or minimum till.
+Land rental rates are expected to remain the same.
+Six respondents indicated that the landlord was paying a percentage of all herbicides in substitution for no-till or minimum till.
 This is a trend that has become more popular amongst tenant and landowner agreements.